 My street name back in the days—and people still remember me as it—is Louis Balls.
 It’s actually tatted on my back.
 I used to wear these big beads around my neck.
 I was in an Afrocentric state of mind back then.
 I danced to house music with the mushroom hair and cargo pants and the crazy polka dot shirts.
 Even though I’m Puerto Rican, I really thought I was fully black.
 The name started back then, and then with the crazy stuff that I used to do people thought: Wow, you’ve really got some set of balls.

 A well-earned streetname must be a source of pride.

 That’s how it all started for me.
 It feels like the name holds weight again because to do this whole thing I’m doing it does take balls.
 It really does.
 Everything happened for a reason.
 People are called certain things for a reason.

 You’re in French Montana’s “Choppa Choppa Down” video.

 Louis: Yeah, the one that was playing on VH1, MTV and FUSE.

 There’s a scene in Bronx Obama that follows you to that shoot and it seems like French Montana doesn’t want to pay you.

 Louis: No, you know what it is—music videos don’t pay a lot—especially if you’re not one of the primary stars of the video.
 They pay a couple of hundred bucks.
-The normal rate for something like that is $200 or $300—I was trying to get $500.
+The normal rate for something like that is two or three hundred dollars—I was trying to get five.

 Yeah, you know.
-I didn’t want to go into haggling with them, so I said I’d go half way: Give me $250 and I’m good.
+I didn’t want to go into haggling with them, so I said I’d go half way: give me two-fifty and I’m good.